 In this course, students are introduced to the science of clinical reasoning in health care and physical therapy.
 The integration of clinical reasoning and evidence-based practice is developed.
 Students learn to access knowledge for clinical practice and research, and learn the methods of scientific inquiry, including research theory, design, methods, and measurement.
 Students read research literature weekly and participate in a critical appraisal of the selected research methods and the meaningfulness of the findings for clinical decisions.
-The student develops the ability to formulate answerable clinical questions, to search for and select relevant research literature, and to analyze the clinical applicability and the validity of the results and conclusions of the selected studies pathological gait using arthrokinematic and osteokinematic analysis is emphasized.
+The student develops the ability to formulate answerable clinical questions, to search for and select relevant research literature, and to analyze the clinical applicability and the validity of the results and conclusions of the selected studies.